-Nearly 5,000 veterans currently attend UW System institutions.
+Just under 5,000 veterans currently attend UW System universities.
 Eligible students are covered by the Wisconsin GI Bill, the most comprehensive state higher education benefit for veterans and their families in the nation.
-Under the Wisconsin GI Bill, the UW System provides over \$24 million annually in tuition remissions and related payments to student veterans and the spouses and children of disabled veterans.
-To further aid the transition and ensure efficient use of their valuable state and federal benefits, veterans also receive priority registration at all UW System institutions.
+Under the Wisconsin GI Bill, the UW System provides over \$25 million annually in tuition remissions and related payments to student veterans and the spouses and children of disabled veterans.
+To further aid the transition and ensure efficient use of their valuable state and federal benefits, veterans also receive priority registration and credit for military coursework at all UW System universities.

-In addition to benefits, UW System institutions operate student veteran centers to focus on the academic and social supports veterans and their dependents need as they transition to college life.
+In addition to benefits, UW System universities operate student veteran centers to focus on the academic and social supports veterans and their dependents need as they transition to college life.
 For example, at UW-Milwaukee the Military and Veterans Resource Center (MAVRC or "Maverick") is the first stop for student veterans and transitioning service members.
 The MAVRC educates the larger campus community on the contributions of student veterans, dispels corrosive stereotypes, provides a collegial lounge space, and connects students to career opportunities through a robust Corporate Partners initiative.
-UW-Milwaukee now enrolls more student veterans, over 1,000, than any other campus in the Midwest.
+UW-Milwaukee now enrolls more military-connected and student veterans, over 1,000, than any other campus in the Midwest.